Traveling? Here are easy Paleo tips and tricks to staying healthy while on the road.

 - Olive oil (for vegetables and salads)

-One of the reasons traveling is so stressful is you’re just… stuck.
+One of the reasons traveling is so stressful is the feeling of being… stuck.
 It’s easy to get restless when you’re trapped in a car, train, or plane when all you want to do is get out and move.